veeraalt/portfolio/README.md

 The app is hosted on Render on: https://veeraalt.onrender.com.

-The app consists of Node.js backend and React frontend that uses TypeScript.
+The app is a React app that uses TypeScript.

 ## Getting started